-The Aggies (#6 last week) had a nice 3-0 week though their last game against South Carolina was cancelled due to weather.
+The Aggies (#6 last week) had a nice 3-0 week though their last game against South Carolina was canceled due to weather.
 They defeated Texas State 5-1 on Wednesday with Samantha Show allowing just one hit and one walk in her complete game.
 They won the opening game 5-2 against South Carolina and followed that up with a 16-0 drubbing in the second game.
-Samantha Show again played a huge role in the circle (allowed three hits and two walks in a complete game shutout) and in the batter’s box (4 RBIs including a three run homer).
+Samantha Show again played a huge role in the circle (allowed three hits and two walks in a complete-game shutout) and in the batter’s box (4 RBIs including a three-run homer).
 The Aggies drew 10 walks as nine different batters recorded an RBI.
 Texas A&M plays McNeese State on Wednesday and then has a non-conference series at home versus Oklahoma State.

 #7 – Oklahoma Sooners (31-7 Overall, 3-0 Big 12)

-Oklahoma (#9 last week) make a move up rankings with an emphatic sweep of Iowa State to kickoff Big 12 play.
-The Sooners won the three game series by a combined score of 40-5.
+Oklahoma (#9 last week) makes a move-up the rankings with an emphatic sweep of Iowa State to kickoff Big 12 play.
+The Sooners won the three-game series by a combined score of 40-5.
 Nicole Pendley recorded 6 RBIs and Macey Hatfield had 5 RBIs.
 The Sooners will welcome Arkansas to Norman and then travel to face Texas over the weekend.

 #8 – Minnesota Golden Gophers (32-3 Overall, 5-1 Big 10)

 Minnesota (#7 last week) won the first and third game of their series against Illinois in shutout fashion.
-Sara Groenewegen threw complete game shutouts in the two wins allowing a combined two walks, six hits, and striking out 19 batters.
+Sara Groenewegen threw complete-game shutouts in the two wins allowing a combined two walks, six hits, and striking out 19 batters.
 Kendyl Lindaman had a 6 RBI effort in the opening game.
-The Gophers also posted two five inning shutouts of South Dakota on Tuesday.
-Tori Finucane one hit the Coyotes in game one allowing just two walks and striking out nine while Amber Fiser and Carlie Brandt combined to two hit them in the second game.
-Both Fiser and Brandt allowed on hit apiece as Maddie Houlihan, Sydney Dwyer, and Lindaman all posted 3+ RBIs on the day.
+The Gophers also posted two five-inning shutouts of South Dakota on Tuesday.
+Tori Finucane one hit the Coyotes in game one allowing just two walks and striking out nine while Amber Fiser and Carlie Brandt combined to two-hit them in the second game.
+Both Fiser and Brandt allowed one hit apiece as Maddie Houlihan, Sydney Dwyer, and Lindaman all posted 3+ RBIs on the day.
 Minnesota has a home series against Indiana over the weekend.

 #9 – Utah Utes (24-7 Overall, 6-2 Pac-12)